microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/iOS.md

-# Call the Microsoft Graph API in an iOS App
+# Call the Microsoft Graph in an iOS App

 In this article we look at the minimum tasks required to connect your application to Office 365 and calling the Microsoft Graph API.
 We use code from the [O365-iOS-Unified-API-Connect](https://github.com/OfficeDev/O365-iOS-Unified-API-Connect) to explain the main concepts that you have to implement in your app.
 This samples covers the core fundamentals for authenticating with Microsoft Azure Active Directory (AAD), and making a simple service call against the Office 365 mail service using the Microsoft Graph API (sending a mail).
 It's recommended that you clone or download the project from this repository to accompany this article.